 Changing Your Name on Your Passport

-You can change your name on your passport up to 3 months before your wedding ceremony.
+You can change your name on your passport up to three months before your wedding ceremony.
 Your old passport will then be cancelled.

 The new passport is ‘post-dated’ which means it is valid from the date of your ceremony and you can’t use it before the ceremony.
 Some countries won’t issue visas for post-dated passports so do check with the country’s consulate.